drbergman/Intro-to-MATLab-Python/HPC_Starter.md

 You'll need to play around a bit with exactly how the Bash code should look, but we'll provide an example for matlab code soon.

 11. To make this qsub script, create a new file (you can type `nano qsub_ex.sh`) and copy paste the above code.
-If you don't have your own bash code to run, go ahead and use `echo Hello world!'
+If you don't have your own bash code to run, go ahead and use `echo Hello world!`
 12. Save your file and exit out of the editor (ctrl-o to save and ctrl-x to exit using the nano editor on a Mac)
 13. Submit your job by entering `qsub qsub_ex.sh`
 14. See the status by entering `qstat -u $USER`